KMED (FM): History

-On January 8, 2023, KYVL changed its format from adult album alternative (which moved to its HD2 subchannel) to sister station KMED's news/talk format, with the sign-off of KMED's 1440 AM frequency.
-Its current translators began relaying KYVL's HD2 subchannel.
+On January 8, 2023, KYVL moved the adult album alternative format to its HD2 subchannel and picked up sister station KMED's news/talk format, with the sign-off of KMED's 1440 AM frequency.
+KYVL's translators began relaying the HD2 subchannel.
 On January 11, the stations swapped call signs, with 106.3 assuming KMED.

 Translators

 KMED broadcasts on the following translators: